lynnvdbroecke/Agile-Prototyping/Assignment 2.md

 **5-Year Future Scenario**

 1. Real-time Weather Adaptation

+_Product/Technology:_

-Product/Technology: Smart Building Automation Systems
+Smart Building Automation Systems

-Requirements:
+_Requirements:_

-•	Integration of weather sensors (e.g., weather stations or IoT weather sensors) to provide real-time weather data.
++	Integration of weather sensors (e.g., weather stations or IoT weather sensors) to provide real-time weather data.
-•	AI-driven climate control systems can adjust temperature, humidity, and lighting based on weather conditions.
++	AI-driven climate control systems can adjust temperature, humidity, and lighting based on weather conditions.
-•	Integration with pavilion management software for automated control and monitoring.
++	Integration with pavilion management software for automated control and monitoring.

 2. Sustainable Materials

+_Product/Technology:_

-Product/Technology: Sustainable Construction Materials
+Sustainable Construction Materials

-Requirements:
+_Requirements:_

-•	Selection of recycled and eco-friendly building materials such as recycled steel, reclaimed wood, low-impact insulation, and sustainable concrete.
++	Selection of recycled and eco-friendly building materials such as recycled steel, reclaimed wood, low-impact insulation, and sustainable concrete.
-•	Compliance with environmental certifications (e.g., LEED, BREEAM) to meet sustainability standards.
++	Compliance with environmental certifications (e.g., LEED, BREEAM) to meet sustainability standards.
-•	Collaboration with suppliers offering sustainable construction materials.
++	Collaboration with suppliers offering sustainable construction materials.

 3. Modular Design

+_Product/Technology:_

-Product/Technology: Modular Building Systems
+Modular Building Systems

-Requirements:
+_Requirements:_

-•	Design and engineering of standardized modular components that can be easily assembled, disassembled, and reused.
++	Design and engineering of standardized modular components that can be easily assembled, disassembled, and reused.
-•	Integration of a digital platform for modular design and construction management.
++	Integration of a digital platform for modular design and construction management.
-•	Training for construction crews in modular construction techniques.
++	Training for construction crews in modular construction techniques.

 4. Energy-Efficient Lighting

+_Product/Technology:_

-Product/Technology: LED Lighting Systems with Smart Controls Requirements
+LED Lighting Systems with Smart Controls

+_Requirements:_

-•	Installation of energy-efficient LED lighting fixtures throughout the pavilion.
++	Installation of energy-efficient LED lighting fixtures throughout the pavilion.
-•	Integration with smart lighting control systems that can adjust brightness, color temperature, and timing based on real-time conditions.
++	Integration with smart lighting control systems that can adjust brightness, color temperature, and timing based on real-time conditions.
-•	Compatibility with energy management software for data analytics and optimization.
++	Compatibility with energy management software for data analytics and optimization.

 **50-Year Future Scenario**

 1. Advanced Climate Adaptation

+_Product/Technology:_

-Product/Technology: Advanced Climate-Adaptive Construction Materials
+Advanced Climate-Adaptive Construction Materials

-Requirements:
+_Requirements:_

-•	Research and development of climate-adaptive materials like self-healing concrete, weather-resistant composites, and advanced insulating materials.
++	Research and development of climate-adaptive materials like self-healing concrete, weather-resistant composites, and advanced insulating materials.
-•	Collaboration with material manufacturers specializing in advanced construction materials.
++	Collaboration with material manufacturers specializing in advanced construction materials.
-•	Rigorous testing for durability and resilience under extreme weather conditions.
++	Rigorous testing for durability and resilience under extreme weather conditions.

 2. Long-Term Durability

+_Product/Technology:_

-Product/Technology: Durable Building Design Principles
+Durable Building Design Principles

-Requirements:
+_Requirements:_

-•	Incorporation of design principles that prioritize durability and long-term structural integrity.
++	Incorporation of design principles that prioritize durability and long-term structural integrity.
-•	Selection of materials with proven long-term performance records.
++	Selection of materials with proven long-term performance records.
-•	Maintenance and lifecycle management plans to ensure continuous durability.
++	Maintenance and lifecycle management plans to ensure continuous durability.

+3. Innovative Technology Integration

+_Product/Technology:_

-3. Innovative Technology Integration Product/Technology: Robotics, Augmented Reality, and Drone Systems
+Robotics, Augmented Reality, and Drone Systems

-Requirements:
+_Requirements:_

-•	Integration of advanced robotics for construction, maintenance, and adaptive infrastructure.
++	Integration of advanced robotics for construction, maintenance, and adaptive infrastructure.
-•	Implementation of augmented reality systems for enhanced visitor experiences, including interactive displays and immersive virtual environments.
++	Implementation of augmented reality systems for enhanced visitor experiences, including interactive displays and immersive virtual environments.
-•	Adoption of autonomous drones for real-time monitoring, maintenance, and security.
++	Adoption of autonomous drones for real-time monitoring, maintenance, and security.

-4. Stricter Eco-Friendly Manufacturing Standards Product/Technology: Sustainable Manufacturing Processes
+4. Stricter Eco-Friendly Manufacturing Standards

-Requirements:
+_Product/Technology:_

+Sustainable Manufacturing Processes

+_Requirements:_

-•	Developing eco-friendly manufacturing standards for construction materials, emphasizing energy efficiency and reduced carbon emissions.
++	Developing eco-friendly manufacturing standards for construction materials, emphasizing energy efficiency and reduced carbon emissions.
-•	Collaboration with manufacturers committed to sustainable production practices.
++	Collaboration with manufacturers committed to sustainable production practices.
-•	Continuous monitoring and reporting on manufacturing environmental impact metrics.
++	Continuous monitoring and reporting on manufacturing environmental impact metrics.

 By adapting and integrating these existing products and technologies into the design and construction of the pavilion, the prototype gene system can meet the requirements and features necessary to address the identified gaps in the 5-year and 50-year future scenarios.
 These solutions leverage the best practices and innovations available today to build sustainable, adaptable, and resilient event infrastructure for the future.

 ## 2.5 Identify System Analysis
 To analyze the gene systems proposed for addressing future gaps, a combination of digital, physical, and hybrid testing methods can be employed, depending on the specific aspects and requirements of each gene system.
 Here's how the analysis can be conducted:

 **Digital Analysis**

 +	Simulation and Modeling.
 Utilize computer-aided design (CAD) and simulation software to model and simulate the behavior of the pavilion and its systems under various conditions.
 This digital analysis can help in assessing factors like energy efficiency, climate adaptability, and structural integrity.